-In our view you have carried out this so-called ‘redundancy process’ unfairly and unlawfully.
+In our view, you have carried out this so-called ‘redundancy process’ unfairly and unlawfully.
 Any dismissal arising out of it will also be unfair and unlawful.
 We cannot over-emphasize the high levels of stress, anxiety and humiliation experienced by [Name] in recent months which is being made worse by his impending dismissal.
 His continued employment has become untenable not due to a genuine redundancy situation but because of your continuing breaches of the mutual duty of trust and confidence.

 As a result of these various breaches [Name] has suffered psychological injury namely work-related stress and depression.
 Following the allegations and during the investigations he suffered from constant anxiety, mood swings, loss of appetite and insomnia.
 He had difficulty getting out of bed, he did not want to leave the house, and the relationships with his family and friends have been damaged, perhaps irreparably.
 In November [Date], he was diagnosed with clinical depression; he was medicated for this condition which has since been doubled in dose to help him cope.
 The effect of the medication is that he becomes lethargic and cannot function in his day-to-day life as he should.
 We have yet to obtain an expert medical report and prognosis, but this condition is expected to persist for some months.

 As a result, there are various courses of action that we could follow which arise from your behaviour towards our client and we will pursue them as appropriate.
-However [Name] would prefer not to litigate and so has asked us to aim for a satisfactory settlement – at least at this stage in procedings.
+However [Name] would prefer not to litigate and so has asked us to aim for a satisfactory settlement – at least at this stage in proceedings.

 We contend that the starting point for any such settlement has to be 12 months’ salary as it is likely to take [Name] at least this amount of time to acquire an equivalent post.
 His job prospects have been further damaged because [Employer]’s conduct – both in relation to this purported redundancy and the disciplinary investigation that preceded it – has resulted in his being diagnosed with work-related stress and depression.

 In addition, the settlement payment should be increased to reflect the loss of benefits and statutory rights that [Name] will suffer as a result of losing his employment.
 The settlement should also acknowledge the legal costs he has already incurred in instructing us to negotiate a proper settlement.
-It is our view that such damages would be awarded by any Employment Tribunal, and would be uplifted by 25% for your failure to follow the ACAS Code of Practice on Disciplinary & Grievance Procedures.
+It is our view that such damages would be awarded by an Employment Tribunal, and would be uplifted by 25% for your failure to follow the Acas Code of Practice on Disciplinary & Grievance Procedures.
 We would also seek to recover our legal costs and the costs of issuing proceedings.